black x icon

 As shown in the graph below, when a winter storm hit a distribution company and slowed business, they scaled down their labor capacity dramatically for one week.
 Then as the ice thawed, they instantly went back to their previous headcount and continued to meet rising demand.
 Leveraging an on-demand labor pool enabled this company to eliminate the layoffs and subsequent hiring sprees it would normally have to endure, while also allowing them to cost-effectively maintain promises to customers.
 This saved the company thousands of dollars and its operations leaders from numerous headaches.

 In April 2024, a massive EF-4 tornado struck Marietta Oklahoma, devastating much of the city and destroying Dollar Tree’s distribution center.
-As a result, other nearby distribution centers have been taking on a portion of the Oklahoma DC's volume so that Dollar Tree can maintain distribution operations and keep up with demand.
+As a result, other nearby distribution centers were forced to take on a portion of the Oklahoma DC's volume so that Dollar Tree could maintain distribution operations and keep up with demand.

 Conclusion